webvariants/susi/README.md

 ```
 This is the first processor.
 It takes a string/regex to specify the event topic the processor is interested in,
 and a callback which is called.
 The first processor matches all events (topic: ".*") and ensures that the
 event payload is an empty object.
-Notice that we call ack() at the end, to tell susi that the event can be processed by
-other processors now.
+Notice that we call ack() at the end, to tell SUSI that the event can be processed by other processors now.

 ```javascript